syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 ## Alternate row styling

-The `SfListView` allows applying alternate row styling for items by finding the index of the underlying object using `IValueConverter`.
+The `SfListView` allows applying alternate row styling for items by using the `IValueConverter` to find the index of the underlying object.

 {% tabs %}
 {% highlight xaml %}